HR and Work Simply-Engineered

 I received an invitation the other day from X (I won't embarrass the organization) for a Leadership Series on “Lessons Learned from the Corner Office.”
 Comprised mostly of CEO’s (because HR professionals don’t sit ‘in the corner office’), I was promised to be schooled from the podium in what we suck at, how I might be more like them, and . . .

 Consider posting it in your break room, by the elevators...anywhere.
 For best results, make sure your marketing team see's it.

 If everyone took the time to read everything that's printed everyday about the Human Resources profession, the world of work, and how to make it better, we'd all be lost in a sea of mostly meaningless words.
 Interesting concepts?
 Sure.
 Thoughtful?
 Maybe.
 Relevant?
 Only you can decide that.

-As an HR professional, you've likely been . . .
+As an HR professional, you've . . .

 I don't claim to be the smartest guy in the room.
 And when it comes to work, I certainly don't have all the answers.
 But I think I've spent enough time crawling through the mud to recognize 'speakity-speak.'
 There seems to be a whole lot of it out there these days.
 Are the workplace pundits really just waking up to the . . .